 This course will provide communication design majors instruction in the organization and presentation of his or her work in a portfolio format of professional quality.
-A slide portfolio and resume will be produced.
+A portfolio, digital portfolio archive, self promo, resume and business ensemble will be produced.
 Instruction in interviewing techniques and employment searches will also be provided.
-3 hrs. lecture and studio/wk.
+6 hrs. lecture and studio/wk.

-COMMUNICATION DESIGN INTERNSHP (1 CR)
+CD 275 COMMUNICATION DESIGN INTERNSHP (1 CR)